nbsato/soiap/doc/instructions.md

 ### Sample 3: variable-cell relaxation by the RFC5 method

 The original RFC5 method relaxes the cell and atoms simultaneously.
-Within the implementation in **opt_cl2**, the cell and atoms are relaxed simultaneously only at the first atom-relaxation iteration of each cell-relaxation loop.
+Within the implementation in **soiap**, the cell and atoms are relaxed simultaneously only at the first atom-relaxation iteration of each cell-relaxation loop.
 Therefore, if you want to performe a variable-cell relaxation as is the original RFC5 method, `number_max_relax` should be set to one.
 The cell and atoms are then relaxed simultaneously in all the iterations.
 See FAQ for details.